 The Jane’s Walk Project Office leads from behind by providing City Organizers with what they need to successfully organize Jane’s Walks locally.
 In addition to providing information, training, resources, tech support, and advice, the Project Office helps City Organizers connect with each other to exchange knowledge and collaborate.
 The Project Office also serves as a liaison between City Organizers and global projects and initiatives related to city-building, Jane Jacobs, and urbanism.

-Most Jane’s Walks happen during the official Jane’s Walk Festival weekend, which is always the first weekend in May.
+No. Most Jane’s Walks happen during the official Jane’s Walk Festival weekend, which is always the first weekend in May.
 However, many City Organizers choose to hold festivals at other times of the year, or even organize walks year-round.
-We only require that each City Organizer coordinate at least one Jane’s Walk in their city each calendar year.
+We only require that each City Organizer coordinate at least 1 Jane’s Walk in their city each calendar year.
 City Organizers who do not coordinate at least one walk are considered to be inactive and will be removed as City Organizers.

 If your city isn't on the Active Cities directory, it means you can become the City Organizer!
 There is no application.
 Simply raise your hand to become a City Organizer by answering a few questions below.
 The Project Office will then get you set up and be in touch with next steps.